open-resources/physics_bank/content/public/015.Oscillations/Simple Harmonic Motion/Bouncing a baby to sleep/Bouncing a baby to sleep.md

     weight: 1
 myst:
   substitutions:
-    params_vars_person1: father
+    params_vars_person1: cousin
     params_vars_person2: aunt
     params_vars_title: Bouncing a Baby to Sleep
     params_vars_units: $N/m$
-    params_m1: 69.4
+    params_m1: 91.4
-    params_m2: 80.2
+    params_m2: 65.5
-    params_m_b: 4.3
+    params_m_b: 4.8
-    params_f: 1.53
+    params_f: 2.74
-    params_part3_ans1_value: Add more air to increase the pressure in the ball.
-Increased pressure makes the ball 'stiffer'.
+    params_part3_ans1_value: Remove air to decrease the pressure in the ball.
+Decreased pressure makes the ball 'softer'.
     params_part3_ans2_value: Remove air to decrease the pressure in the ball.
-Decreased pressure makes the ball 'softer'.
+Decreased pressure makes the ball 'stiffer'.
     params_part3_ans2_feedback: Hmm, not quite.
 How would adding air affect pressure of the ball?
-    params_part3_ans3_value: Remove air to decrease the pressure in the ball.
-Decreased pressure makes the ball 'stiffer'.
+    params_part3_ans3_value: Remove air to increase the pressure in the ball.
+Increased pressure makes the ball 'softer'.
     params_part3_ans3_feedback: Hmm, not quite.
 How would adding air affect pressure of the ball?
     params_part3_ans4_value: Remove air to increase the pressure in the ball.
-Increased pressure makes the ball 'softer'.
+Increased pressure makes the ball 'stiffer'.
     params_part3_ans4_feedback: Hmm, not quite.
 How would adding air affect pressure of the ball?
-    params_part3_ans5_value: Remove air to increase the pressure in the ball.
-Increased pressure makes the ball 'stiffer'.
+    params_part3_ans5_value: Add more air to decrease the pressure in the ball.
+Decreased pressure makes the ball 'softer'.
     params_part3_ans5_feedback: Hmm, not quite.
 How would adding air affect pressure of the ball?
     params_part3_ans6_value: Add more air to decrease the pressure in the ball.
-Decreased pressure makes the ball 'softer'.
+Decreased pressure makes the ball 'stiffer'.
     params_part3_ans6_feedback: Hmm, not quite.
 How would adding air affect pressure of the ball?
-    params_part3_ans7_value: Add more air to decrease the pressure in the ball.
-Decreased pressure makes the ball 'stiffer'.
+    params_part3_ans7_value: Add more air to increase the pressure in the ball.
+Increased pressure makes the ball 'softer'.
     params_part3_ans7_feedback: Hmm, not quite.
 How would adding air affect pressure of the ball?
     params_part3_ans8_value: Add more air to increase the pressure in the ball.
-Increased pressure makes the ball 'softer'.
+Increased pressure makes the ball 'stiffer'.
     params_part3_ans8_feedback: Hmm, not quite.
 How would adding air affect pressure of the ball?
 ---